How to Estimate Future CapEx Expenses on a Rental Property

 Every.
 Single.
 Year.

 CapEx is the reason I lose money every year on my Hell House.
-For example, I made about $1,000 in cash flow over the past year.
-And last week I got a call from my property manager letting me know the flooring in the bathroom was finally shot and would need to be redone.
+Over the past year, I made about $1,000 in cash flow.
+But last week I got a call from my property manager letting me know the bathroom flooring needed to be redone.
 Total cost of this expense? $1,200.

 Another year of losing money on the Hell House.

-Another way to think of CapEx: If you were to earn $100 per month in cash flow for ten years ($12,000) and then needed to put on a new roof for $12,000, what did you really accomplish in those ten years?
-Hopefully, the value has increased during that time, but that’s an appreciation game I don’t really play.
-I want to make sure the property is actually producing cash flow.
+Another way to think of CapEx: If you earned $100 per month in cash flow for 10 years, making $12,000 total, and then reroof the property—costing you $12,000—what did you really accomplish?
+Hopefully, the value increased during that time, but that's an appreciation game I don't really play.
+For a smart BRRRR and buy and hold investing strategy, you want to make sure the property actually produces cash flow.

 How to Estimate CapEx

-Like repairs, CapEx is difficult to estimate because it depends on a LOT of different factors, such as the condition, the age, and the property type.
-Your investment property might be a 3,000 square foot single family house built in 2005.
+Like repairs, CapEx is difficult to estimate.
+It depends on a lot of different factors, such as the property’s condition, age, and type.
+Your investment property might be a 3,000-square-foot single family house built in 2005.
 Mine might be a 1920 five-plex that hasn’t been updated in thirty years.
 Is the CapEx going to be the same?
 Of course not!

-The following chart lists 13 of the major capital expenditures that a typical property has, then looks at the total replacement cost for that item and how long that item will likely last.
+The following chart lists 13 of the major capital expenditures that a typical property has, then looks at the total replacement cost for that item and its useful life.
 This tells us how much per year we should be saving to replace that item.
 We can then break that figure down into a monthly price.